gu-fan/riv.vim/README.rst

   + default is 1.

-* When Publish to html, and it's a file in a project. all detected local file link will be converted to an embedded link.
+* When Publish to html, and it's a file in a project. all detected local file link except the links in a grid table, will be converted to an embedded link.

+  The links in a grid table should use ``:RivCreateLink`` or ``<C-E>il`` to convert it manually.

     e.g. `xxx.rst <xxx.html>`_ `xxx.py <xxx.py>`_